WSWUP/pymetric/docs/EXAMPLE_DATA.md

 ## Landsat Images

 The following command will download the Landsat scenes required for the pyMETRIC example.
 The start and end date parameters are only needed if the clear scene list includes scenes from other years.
 The Landsat images are being downloaded to the non-project landsat folder so that they can be used by other projects, but they could be downloaded directly to the project folder instead.

 ```
 C:\pymetric>python tools\download\download_landsat.py example\landsat\clear_scenes.txt --start 2015-01-01 --end 2015-12-31
 ```

-This will create the directory structure pyMETRIC is expecting, with tar.gz files will be stored in nested separate folders by path, row, and year:
+This will create the directory structure pyMETRIC is expecting, with tar.gz files stored in nested separate folders by path, row, and year:

 ```
-C:\pymetric\example\landsat\043\030\2015\LC70430302015101LGN01.tgz
+C:\pymetric\landsat\043\030\2015\LE07_L1TP_043030_20150423_20160902_01_T1.tgz
 ```

 ### Manual Cloud Masks

 Manually defined cloud mask shapefiles can be applied to each Landsat image (in addition or instead of Fmask cloud mask).
 The manual cloud masks can be applied in the prep scene stage of the processing by setting the "cloud_mask_flag" and "cloud_mask_folder" parameters in the project INI.
 The cloud mask shapefiles must be named to match the Landsat image folder but with "_mask" at the end (i.d.
-LE07_043030_20150423_mask.shp) and must all be present in the cloud mask folder.
+LE07_L1TP_043030_20150423_20160902_01_T1_mask.shp) and must all be present in the cloud mask folder.

-For this example, a sample cloud mask for image LE07_043030_20150423 is provided in the example "cloud_masks" folder.
+For this example, a single sample cloud mask for image LE07_L1TP_043030_20150423_20160902_01_T1 is provided in the example "cloud_masks" folder.
 This cloud mask was quickly drawn to exclude large portions of the image that appear to be impacted by cirrus clouds that are not being caught/flagged by Fmask.

 ## Ancillary Data